parit2015/Machine-Learning/README.md

 Programs are named to represent an intuitive understanding about themselves, and are kept in the related directories (Vig. *ProductStoreSalesAnalytics* contains program for *analytics of sales store/product wise*).
 Additionaly supplied InputFile helps verifying the output.

-Detailed instruction for inputfile and program control flow is mentioned in the corresponding directory.
-Kindly read-through it for having help on underlying project, its input & output.
+Detailed instructions for inputfile and program control flow is mentioned in the corresponding directory.
+Kindly read-through it for having help on underlying project, and related input/output.

 For example, In *ProductStoreSalesAnalytics* project: